 Chamaeleonidae family initially had two sub-families: Brookesiinae and Chamaeleoninae.

-The validity of this sub-division evoked a great debate, Phlogenetic studies point out that pygmy chameleons which are part of the subfamily Brookesiinae are not monophyletic (they share derived features and are part of an ancestral tree).
+The validity of this sub-division evoked a great debate, Phylogenetic studies point out that pygmy chameleons which are part of the subfamily Brookesiinae are not monophyletic (they share derived features and are part of an ancestral tree).
 They are not the progeny of one ancestor.
-The authorities have given up this sub-family segregation and no longer identify any subfamilies within the family Chamaeleonidae
+The authorities have given up this sub-family segregation and no longer identify any subfamilies within the family Chamaeleonidae.

 Change of color